azmirfakkri/datascience-projects/README.md

 # datascience-projects
-Codes for data science projects
+Codes for data science projects for Higher Diploma in Data Analytics